Tableau for Beginners: Get CA Certified, Grow Your Career

 Create new fields using calculations

-Combine data using joins, blends, and unions
+Combine data using joins, blends, unions, and relationships.

 But just watching the videos won't make you an expert.
 For mastery, you need to go hands-on by answering questions that reinforce the skills from the videos.
 To go hands-on, you'll install the Public version of the Tableau software, which is available for free and easy to install on Mac or Windows.
-Then you'll download the sample data set included with the course, and Tableau to answer questions about this sample data.
+Then you'll download the sample data sets included with the course, and Tableau to answer questions about this sample data.

 Prepare for the Certified Associate Certification Exam

 After completing the units on fundamental Tableau skills, solidify your knowledge by answer questions similar to those on the Tableau Qualified Associate certification exam.
 If you get stuck on a question, you can watch a video presenting the solution.